hansalemaos/locate_pixelcolor_cpppragma/README.md

-# Detect colors in images - 20 x faster than Numpy
+# Detect colors in images - 20 x faster than Numpy / 430 x faster than PIL

 ### pip install locate-pixelcolor-cpppragma